Open Quantum System Approaches to Superconducting Qubits: Superconducting Qubits

 The most important distinction between different types of superconducting qubits arises from the qubit state encoding method.
 Three important categories of superconducting qubits are \cite{Kwon,Rasmussen,Ezratty}:

 \subparagraph{Charge qubits} in which the ground states of the qubit are eigenstates of charge.
 It means that they are only dependent on the number of excess Cooper pairs in a disconnected superconducting island.
 Single CPB and transmon are well-known examples.

-\subparagraph{Flux qubits} consists of a superconducting loop interrupted by one or more Josephson junctions.
-Their states match the direction in which the superconducting current flows in its loop.
-Unlike charge qubits, flux qubits have high coherence and a large anharmonicity.
-C-shunted flux qubits and fluxonium qubits are examples.
+The transmon significantly improved upon earlier charge qubits by operating in a regime with a much larger ratio of Josephson energy to charging energy.
+This design choice exponentially suppresses the qubit's sensitivity to charge noise, a major source of dephasing in earlier CPBs, leading to substantially longer coherence times, albeit at the cost of reduced anharmonicity.
+Moreover, it shows well-developed control and readout schemes using microwave signals.